mythnut/Novice_Scanlator/README.md

 # Novice_Scanlator
 This is a tool to assist in quick-and-dirty file scanlation.
+It opens an image file, allows you to select blocks of text, which it then scans, translates from Japanese to English, and replaces with the English text.
 It is a WIP.

 - When run, it first prompts you to select the directory containing the image files to be scanlated.
 It is only set up to work with .png files currently.
 - It then prompts you to choose the first image file to scanlate.